 Instructional methodology is our primary focus when providing professional development.
 Our unique student body requires teachers to be well-trained in a variety of methodologies in order to ensure learning for all.
 The district has four days of professional development, and Desert Oasis uses staff meetings and our 'off' hour (2 pm-3pm) for professional development.
 We support Coaching in the Moment, with Instructional Coaches working in tandom with teachers to deliver lessons.
 We have several meetings between teachers and coaches, and teachers and principal to ensure our students receive the best education possible.
 Google Education training to enhance their instruction and technology expertise.
-8 days have been set aside in 2016-2017 to provide this training.

 We continue to use Building a Culture of Hope to discuss student issues and understand student perspectives.